 The CPU Data Path consists of two uni-directional FIFOs mapped at the Data Register location.
-These FIFOs can be accessed in any combination of bytes, word, or doublewords.
+These FIFOs can be accessed in any combination of bytes or word.
 The Arbiter will indicate 'Not Ready' whenever a cycle is initiated that cannot be satisfied by the present state of the FIFO.

-7.3 MMU Block
+6.3 MMU Block